Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications.md

 This reusability means you can avoid a lot of code duplication but because your states need to be more generic, by their very nature you aren't able to make as many assumptions about what is going on in the big picture.

+{{% notice tip %}}
+Something else to consider is whether it's possible to trigger a transition from outside the state machine.

+A typical example of this is when the user clicks a toolbar button to start using a different tool.
+In this case if a transition is triggered you need a way to tell the current mode it has been cancelled and it needs to clean up after itself, otherwise you risk leaving temporary artifacts around which the user can't interact.

+The way this is implemented will change depending on whether you're using nested state machines or a pushdown automata.
+{{% /notice %}}

 Like a lot of things where the real world is involved there are trade-offs, and it's the Software Engineer's job to figure out which alternative would be